Our dedicated team rigorously evaluates every article, guide, and product to ensure the information is accurate and factual. Learn More

 The main symptom of sleep bruxism is involuntary clenching and grinding of the teeth during sleep.
 The movements resemble chewing but generally involve more force.

 People with sleep bruxism don’t grind their teeth throughout the night.
-Instead, they have episodes of clenching and grinding.
+Instead, they have episodes of clenching and grinding which usually last up to one second.
 People may have very few episodes per night or up to 100.
 The frequency of episodes is often inconsistent, and teeth grinding may not occur every night.

 Some amount of mouth movement is normal during sleep.
 Up to 60% of people make occasional chewing-like motions known as rhythmic masticatory muscle activities (RMMA), but in people with sleep bruxism, these occur with greater frequency and force.

-It’s normal for people who grind their teeth at night to not be cognizant of this symptom unless they are told about it by a family member or bed partner.
-However, other symptoms can be an indication of sleep bruxism.
+It is normal for people who grind their teeth at night to not be cognizant of this behavior unless they are told about it by a family member or bed partner.
+However, some symptoms can be an indication of sleep bruxism.

-Jaw pain and neck pain are two frequent signs of teeth grinding.
-These occur because of the tightening of these muscles during episodes of bruxism.
+Jaw and neck pain are two frequent signs of teeth grinding.
+Pain occurs due to the tightening of these muscles during episodes of bruxism.
 Morning headaches that feel like tension headaches are another potential symptom.
 Unexplained damage to teeth can also be a sign of nighttime clenching and grinding of teeth.

 What Are the Consequences of Sleep Bruxism?

 Nighttime teeth grinding can also impact a bed partner.
-The noise from clenching and grinding can be bothersome, making it harder for a person sharing the bed to fall asleep or stay asleep as long as they would like.
+The noise from clenching and grinding can be bothersome, making it harder for a person sharing the bed to get restful sleep.

-Multiple factors influence the risk of sleep bruxism, so it’s usually not possible to identify one single cause for why people grind their teeth.
+Multiple factors influence the risk of sleep bruxism, so it can be difficult to identify a single cause for why people grind their teeth.
 That said, certain risk factors are associated with a greater probability of sleep bruxism.

-Stress is one of the most significant of these risk factors.
-Clenching the teeth when facing negative situations is a common reaction, and that can carry over to episodes of sleep bruxism.
+• High stress levels: Stress is one of the most significant risk factors.
+Clenching the teeth when facing negative situations is a common reaction, which can carry over to episodes of sleep bruxism.
 Teeth grinding is also believed to be connected to higher levels of anxiety.

 An overnight study in a sleep clinic, known as polysomnography, is the most conclusive way to diagnose sleep bruxism.
 However, polysomnography can be time-consuming and expensive and may not be necessary in certain cases.
 Polysomnography can identify other sleep problems, like OSA, so it may be especially useful when a person has diverse sleep complaints.